kenwdelong/elk-docker/README.md

 Changes made to this image from the origin:
 - activate the TCP input logstash plugin, so that it works with [The Logstash Logback Appender](https://github.com/logstash/logstash-logback-encoder).
+- DISABLE ECS compatibility.
+This was done to preserve compatibility with our previous schema.
+To re-enable, edit 01-lumberjack-input.conf and 30-output.conf
 - change the output format back to the non-Filebeats pattern
 - add a GeoIp database and activate the transformations in the input.
 - Customize to allow passing in the ES\_MAX\_MEM parameter thru Docker environment vars